Types of Ledgers

 First among different types of ledgers is “Sales or Debtors’ ledger”.
 It is a grouping of all accounts related to customers to whom goods have been sold on credit (Credit Sales).
 Sum of all the money owed to a business by their customers is shown here and is termed as Accounts Receivable, Trade Debtors or Sundry Debtors.

-The accounts are mostly arranged in an alphabetical order, however, nowadays all the ledger accounts are maintained with the help of accounting ERPs.
+The accounts are mostly arranged in alphabetical order, however, nowadays all the ledger accounts are maintained with the help of accounting ERPs.

 2. Purchase Ledger or Creditors’ Ledger